 Message in a bottle

-It can be easy to feel that our own alcohol consumption is unrelated to these news reports.
-But as we sit sipping our second wine of the evening, it’s worth pondering the issue a little more.
+As we sit sipping our second wine of the evening, it’s worth pondering the issue a little more.

 You don’t have to watch television for too long before coming across the ubiquitous scene where someone reaches for a drink to cope with a bad day.
 The attitude this fosters is that if you have a difficult issue or event to deal with, then having a drink will make you feel better.